 Tampere City Region

-Tampere City Region is the most attractive growth centres in Finland.
+Tampere City Region is one of the most attractive growth centres in Finland.
 It includes the city of Tampere, towns of Nokia, Orivesi and Ylöjärvi and the municipalities of Kangasala, Lempäälä, Pirkkala and Vesilahti.
 Tampere City Region is the second largest growth center in Finland and it is situated in Pirkanmaa.
 One of the most important advantages for the region is the nationally suitable location in the crossroads of the main traffic ways.

 Why Inter-communal Cooperation is Needed?